-Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Secondary Drinking Water Standard - Color See Note below The sample results for color from the Woodrat 1 Reservoir (50 units) was above the MCL (15 units).
+Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Secondary Drinking Water Standard - Color The sample results for color from the Woodrat 1 Reservoir (50 units) was above the MCL (15 units).
 Ongoing.
-The BCPUD has investigated potential methods to improve the aesthetic quality of water in this reservoir and will continue to do so until a solution is There is no mandatory health effects language for the violation of a secondary MCL; the secondary standards are in place to establish an acceptable aesthetic identified. quality of water.
+The BCPUD has investigated potential methods to improve the aesthetic quality of water in this reservoir and will continue to do There is no mandatory health effects language for the violation of a secondary MCL; the secondary standards are in place to establish an See Note below so until a solution is identified. acceptable aesthetic quality of water.
 Secondary Drinking Water Standard - Odor The sample results for odor from the Woodrat 1 Reservoir (12 TON) was above the MCL (3 TON) Ongoing.
 The BCPUD has investigated potential methods to improve the aesthetic quality of water in this reservoir and will continue to do There is no mandatory health effects language for the violation of a secondary MCL; the secondary standards are in place to establish an See Note below so until a solution is identified. acceptable aesthetic quality of water.